-Another focus of the project will be on energy efficiency, and use of sustainable design elements, and construction practices that minimize life-cycle costs.
-The facility will be designed to comply with LEED or Green Globes, achieving a rating of LEED Silver or Two Green Globes.
+Another focus of the project is energy efficiency, the use of sustainable design elements, and construction practices that minimize life-cycle costs.
+The facility was designed to comply with LEED or Green Globes, achieving a rating of LEED Silver or Two Green Globes.

-The design-build team includes GRW, and the joint venture construction team of Pensacola-based Whitesell-Green, and Montgomery, Ala.-based Caddell Construction.
+The design-build team included GRW, and the joint venture construction team of Pensacola-based Whitesell-Green, and Montgomery, Ala.-based Caddell Construction.
 GRW has designed a number of county, state, and federal prisons across the country, including several with Caddell.
-Completion is scheduled for early 2020.